sailpoint-oss/colab-saas-conn-attribute-generator/README.md

 -   Support incremental aggregation with stateful operations
 -   Reference previously generated attributes in subsequent attribute definitions

+## Disclaimer

+**Important Operational Notes:**

+-   **No Provisioning Support**: This connector does not support provisioning operations.
+It is designed solely for attribute generation and aggregation.
+-   **Aggregation-Based Generation**: Attributes are generated on each account aggregation cycle to ensure consistency and avoid race conditions, particularly when generating unique and counter-based attributes.
+-   **Stateful Operations**: The connector maintains state between aggregation cycles to ensure proper sequencing of counter-based attributes and unique value generation.

 ## Prerequisites

 -   Node.js (v14 or higher)